-If the disks are members of a disk array, delete the disk array by doing the following:
+If the disks are members of a disk array, delete the disk array by doing the following steps:

-- 1. Start the IBM SAS Disk Array Manager as follows:

-- a.
-Start Diagnostics and select Task Selection on the Function Selection screen.

-- b.
-Select RAID Array Manager.

-- c.
-Select IBM SAS Disk Array Manager.

-- 2. Select Delete a SAS Disk Array.

-- 3. Select the IBM SAS RAID Controller.

-- 4. Select the disk array to delete.
+- 1. Start the IBM SAS Disk Array Manager as follows: - a.
+Start Diagnostics and select Task Selection on the Function Selection display. - b.
+Select RAID Array Manager > IBM SAS Disk Array Manager. - 2.
+Select Delete a SAS Disk Array > IBM SAS RAID Controller. - 3.
+Select the disk array to delete.